Minimax signal detection in ill-posed inverse problems: Minimax signal detection in ill-posed inverse problems: A short description of some of the main results

-(Similar non-asymptotic minimax rates are recently given in \cite{LLM}.)
-We do not present the results for extremely ill-posed problems with the class of generalized analytic functions in this short description because the asymptotics are more complicated in this case.
-Roughly speaking, these asymptotics are determined by a piecewise linear function $u_\e^{lin}=u_\e^{lin}(r_\e)$ and, principally, seem to be of a new type, see Section \ref{R5} and remarks therein for details.
+We do not present the results for extremely ill-posed inverse problems with generalized analytic $f$ in this short description because the asymptotics are more complicated in this case.
+Roughly speaking, these asymptotics are determined by a piecewise linear function $u_\e^{\mathrm{lin}}=u_\e^{\mathrm{lin}}(r_\e)$ and, principally, seem to be of a new type; see Section~\ref{R5} and remarks therein for details.
 (Moreover, in subsequent sections, we consider this case only for $q=2$.)

-Consider now the ``sparse'' case $q\in (0,2)$.
-Then, the results noted above still hold true for severely ill-posed problems with Sobolev and analytic classes of functions.
-For mildly ill-posed problems with the class of analytic functions, we also get the same separation rates $r^*_\e$.
-However, the situation for mildly ill-posed problems with Sobolev classes of functions is more delicate.
-More precisely, let $\a>0,\ \b>0$ and set $\lambda=(\alpha+\beta)/2-\beta/q$.
-If $\lambda>0$, then the sharp asymptotics are of the Gaussian type \nref{G} with
+Consider now the ``sparse'' case $q\in(0,2)$.
+Then, the results noted above still hold true for severely ill-posed inverse problems with Sobolev $f$ or analytic $f$.
+For mildly ill-posed inverse problems with analytic $f$, we also get the same separation rates $r^*_\e$.
+However, the situation for mildly ill-posed inverse problems with Sobolev $f$ is more delicate.
+More precisely, let $\a>0, \b>0$ and set $\lambda=(\alpha+\beta )/2-\beta/q$.
+If $\lambda>0$, then the sharp asymptotics are of the Gaussian type~(\ref{G}) with

 for some constant $c_3=c_3(\a,\b,q) >0$, while the separation rates $r^*_\e$ are of the form